Electoral alliance: Argentina

 The Frente de Todos (Everybody's Front or Front for All)) was a coalition of Peronist and Kirchnerist political parties and associations in Argentina formed in 2019 to support the candidacy of Alberto Fernández and Cristina Fernández de Kirchner in the 2019 Argentine general election.

 Juntos por el Cambio (Together for Change) is an Argentine big tent political coalition.
 It was created in 2015 as Cambiemos (Let's Change), and renamed in 2019.
 It is composed of Republican Proposal (PRO), the Radical Civic Union (UCR), the Civic Coalition (CC-ARI) and sectors of Federal Peronism since the arrival of Miguel Ángel Pichetto to the national coalition.

 Armenia

 Prior to the 2018 Armenian parliamentary election, the Republic Party formed an electoral alliance known as the We Alliance with the Free Democrats.
 Both parties campaigned on a similar Pro-European platform and sought to challenge a competing electoral alliance known as the My Step Alliance.

 Barbados

-The Alliance Party for Progress (APP) is a Christian and social democratic electoral alliance in Barbados.
+The Alliance Party for Progress (APP) was a Christian and social democratic electoral alliance in Barbados.
 It was formed on 30 December 2021 by the United Progressive Party (UPP) and the People's Party for Democracy and Development (PdP) to contest the 2022 Barbadian general election.
-It is headed by the leader of the PdP, Bishop Joseph Atherley, with the leader of the UPP Lynette Eastmond becoming deputy head.
+It is headed by the leader of the PdP, Bishop Joseph Atherley, with the leader of the UPP Lynette Eastmond becoming deputy head..

+The UPP announced on 19 January 2026, that it was forming an electoral alliance known as the People's Coalition for Progress (PCP) with the New National Party (NNP) and the Conservative Barbados Leadership Party (CBLP) to contest the 2026 Barbadian general election.
+That same day Atherley, announced that "I'm not involved in any of these coalitions.
+I'm not a member of any of the two major parties, nor have I been involved to this moment with any of the two main parties." and that the PdP would not be contesting the 2026 Barbadian general election, signalling an end to the electoral alliance.